Academics

 Student Progress Reporting

-You will be invited to attend a parent conference with your student’s teacher and access two report cards online.
+Parents/caregivers will access two report cards annually online and be invited to attend a parent/caregiver conference with your student’s teacher.
 Your school will communicate more specifics about the reporting procedures and schedules.
 Scoring guides are on the district website at this link.
 If you have questions about your child’s elementary learning, please contact your teacher.

 If you would like to know more about curriculum or about testing, please contact the Teaching & Learning Services Department at 425-837-7030.